 To remove any stubborn marks or heavy soiling, a non scratching, mild cream cleaner may be used - eg; "Cif".
+Alternatively, a ceramic hob scraper may be used (available from Homecare).

 Important: If you use a wet paper towel or clean damp cloth to remove spillage from a warm heating area of the hob, be careful to avoid steam burns.